agattani190/AlgoExpert/README.md

 # Competitive-Coding

-This respository contains C++ solutions for competitive coding questions from AlgoExpert and Leetcode
+This respository contains solutions for competitive coding questions from AlgoExpert